About the CMA

 MISSION

-The mission of the Center for Mindful AwarenessSM (CMA) is to bring mindfulness into the lives of underserved people and the professionals who support them, in order to deepen self-awareness, build resilience, promote self-regulation, strengthen family attachments, and reduce stress.
+The mission of the Center for Mindful AwarenessSM (CMA) is to bring mindfulness into the lives of under-resourced people and the professionals who support them, in order to deepen self-awareness, build resilience, promote self-regulation, strengthen family attachments, and reduce stress.

 We address the complex issues facing under-resourced families and individuals by providing a deeply respectful environment for participants as they access and experience insights drawn from their own mindful awareness practices.
 The personal, experiential and responsive nature of each program is its strength.